WorkEthic-S3/Portfolio/README.md

 ### 3.1.
 CSRF

-For one of the two required researches I've decided to work with a classmate, Jordy.
+For both of the required researches I've decided to work with a classmate, Jordy.
 We have agreed with Leon van Bokhorst to do one of our researches about CSRF (Cross-Site Request Forgery).
 It's a way to perform attacks on webapps.
 It's important when it comes to webdevelopment to protect your webapps against such attacks.

 We have created a seperate Github organization for our researches and this one resides in it's own repository.